 - Available for: Windows

-- Who can install it: Students, Staff, and Faculty
+- Who can install it: Students, faculty and staff

 - Eligible equipment: University owned/leased and personally owned computers on campus/at home

 - Cost to users: None

 - Restrictions: Use for academic, non-commercial purposes only.
 Individual use rights available upon termination: none.
 All copies must be deleted upon termination of your affiliation with Carnegie Mellon University.